Fedora: In popular culture

-In film noir
+By the early 21st century, the fedora had become a symbol of hipsters.
+Vice has referred to the early 2000s as a "fedora renaissance", with celebrities like Johnny Depp and Peter Doherty wearing the hat.

 The fedora was worn by film actors such as Edward G. Robinson, George Raft and Humphrey Bogart.
 The fedora was a characteristic of film noir and has been the chosen accessory of movie detectives and criminals alike.
 It was worn by Bogart as Sam Spade in The Maltese Falcon (1941) and Philip Marlowe in The Big Sleep (1946).
-Peter Eliopoulos wrote in The 1930s: The Reality and the Promise: "The popular Bogart-styled fedora was worn slightly cocked, it was pulled down just above the eye line, so that the wearer peaked beneath the brim and through the cigarette smoke that gathered momentarily before curling itself around the top of the hat."
+Peter Eliopoulos wrote in The 1930s: The Reality and the Promise: "The popular Bogart-styled fedora was worn slightly cocked, it was pulled down just above the eye line, so that the wearer peeked beneath the brim and through the cigarette smoke that gathered momentarily before curling itself around the top of the hat."

 Billy Wilder wrote and directed the film Fedora (1978), which takes its title from the female lead character played by Marthe Keller.
 In addition, fedoras are a strong theme throughout the picture.
-Most of Wilder's film's feature fedoras prominently in promotional materials as well as in the finished films.
+Most of Wilder's films feature fedoras prominently in promotional materials as well as in the finished films.

 Gangsters and jazz

 Fedoras were much associated with gangsters during Prohibition era in the United States, a connection coinciding with the height of the hat's popularity between the 1920s and the early 1950s.
 In the second half of the 1950s, the fedora fell out of favor in a shift towards more informal clothing styles.
 In addition, well-known gangsters such as Al Capone, Charles Luciano, and Benjamin "Bugsy" Siegel used the fedora to create a "tough guy" image.

 Fedoras were an important accessory to the zoot suit ensemble which emerged onto the American fashion scene during the 1940s.
 Zoot suits were mainly associated with Mexican and African Americans and were largely worn in segregated minority communities.
 As a result, this style soon spread to local jazz musicians who adopted this look and brought it to their audiences.

+In the movie of the same name, the Blues Brothers (who are blues musicians rather than jazzmen) wear black scant-brim fedoras as part of their black suit "uniform".

 The association of the fedora with the zoot suit and gangster culture has caused the general public to view it according to this limited connotation.

-In Orthodox Judaism
+Michael Jackson

+American singer-songwriter Michael Jackson wore fedoras during his iconic performances including Billie Jean, "Smooth Criminal", "Dangerous" and "You Rock My World".
+Moreover, he wore fedoras during his public appearances for fashion aesthetics and covering of his scalded head as a result of combined effects of lupus and the Pepsi incident in 1984.
+The fedora quickly became his style in the global outreach and people still attribute the hat to him worldwide.

+TV

+Tom Baker wore a fedora when playing the Fourth Doctor in the science fiction series Doctor Who.